SectorLabs/django-postgres-extra/docs/source/schemas.rst

 .. warning::

+   Do not use this in the following scenarios:

-   Do not pass the connection to a different thread.
-It is **NOT** thread safe.
+    1. You access the connection from multiple threads.
+Scoped connections are **NOT** thread safe.

+    2. The underlying database connection is passed through a connection pooler in transaction pooling mode.

 .. code-block:: python